AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-iceberg-row-column-access-control.md

 This means even if a compromised compute engine tries to scan your full S3 bucket, it gets credentials that only cover the paths Polaris has authorized.
 The storage policy is enforced at the catalog level, not just at the bucket IAM level.

 What Polaris doesn't do natively is row-level filtering or column masking.
 A catalog role either grants access to a table or it doesn't.
-For finer-grained control — different rows visible to different roles, or SSN columns masked for analysts — you need the query engine layer.
+For finer-grained control : different rows visible to different roles, or SSN columns masked for analysts,  you need the query engine layer.

 ## Row-Level Security Through Query Engine Policies